 - Be sure to select herbs that haven’t been sprayed with any pesticides or herbicides.
 You are probably exploring the herbal remedy route to avoid giving your dog chemicals, so be sure the herbs you select are chemical-free.

 - With dry herbs, avoid leaves that are too brittle.
 This is a sure sign they are too old and are lacking in their original goodness.

 Administering an herbal remedy to your dog is straightforward.
-Dr Pitcairn recommends either finely chopping the herbs and adding them to your dog’s food, or alternatively, infusing them with water and either adding the water to the food or putting it directly in your dog’s water bowl.
+It is recommended that you either finely chop the herbs and add them to your dog’s food, or alternatively, infuse them with water and either add the water to the food or put the infusion directly in your dog’s water bowl.
 For water infusion:

 - Use approximately 1 teaspoon of dried herbs per cup of water or 1-2 tablespoons of fresh herbs per cup of water.